-Today's guest, Sarah Geringer from Finding Peace in God’s Word, writes about being grateful in our limitations.
-I pray her words encourage you to think about the limitations in your own life and how you can learn to give God thanks for them.
+Today’s guest, Sarah Geringer from Finding Peace in God’s Word, writes about being thankful in our limitations.
+I pray her words will encourage you to think about the limitations in your own life and how you can learn to give God thanks for them.

 Since it takes five full minutes to load Gmail, I disconnect.
 I open Microsoft Word, resigning myself to get caught up on offline activities.

 Only an hour later, I’ve crafted three posts.
 The momentum starts building, and I see the opportunities.
 Without online distractions, I can accomplish more.
 It feels good to cross those posts off my to-do list.
 They came together faster than I imagined.